 We all do our best as parents and carers, often under challenging circumstances.

-But, sometimes when we care about someone’s well-being we want to control the situation in order to protect and nurture them.
+But, sometimes when we care about someone’s well-being we want to control the situation to protect and nurture them.
 Releasing control of the situation can feel like the end result is out of our hands.

 Instead of seeking to manage every interaction and decision, begin to find ways that you can gradually switch to a mode of offering support instead.